AnikaCT/NZSP/README.md

 Plink<-cbind(Plinkmerge, Plink_vector) #Merge with relatedness estimates
 Plink <- as.data.frame(Plink)
 ```
 The relatedness estimates from Plink and KGD were also plotted for comparison.
 KGD pairings were organised in Excel (Microsoft).
-All self-pairs in KGD were assigned to a relatedness of 1 and subsequently removed from the plot.
+All self-pairs in KGD were originally assigned to a relatedness of 1 and subsequently removed from the plot.
 ```r
 KGDrel<-read.table("C:\\path\\to\\file\\Relatedness_KGD.txt", header=TRUE)
 KGDrel<-KGDrel[!(KGDrel$KGDrel=="1"),] #Remove self pairs